 So when you get there, don’t forget to give this statue a good stroke (^_-)-☆.

 The temple has two gardens.
 One is between the main hall and the Rakan Hall.
-The white stone standing by itself in the middle of the garden represents the Gautama Buddha in the main hall.
+The white stone in the middle of the garden represents the Gautama Buddha in the main hall.
 The 16 stones surrounding the white stone are the Sixteen Arhats (十六羅漢) in the Rakan Hall.

 The statues of the Sixteen Arhats were gifted by the feudal lords of 16 different provinces at the time.